-12. Submitting Format of Bid Submission: EMAIL Bids in electronic and paper format Electronic Format Submission For email submission, tender documents must be sent via frameworks@trademarkafrica.com .
+11. Bid Validity Proposals must remain valid for 120 days calendar days after the proposal submission deadline.
+C/.
+Sealing, Marking a and Submitting of Bids 12.
+Submitting Format of Bid Submission: EMAIL Bids in electronic and paper format Electronic Format Submission For email submission, tender documents must be sent via frameworks@trademarkafrica.com .
 The email should be addressed to the Head of Procurement.
 Documents must be well labelled and include tender number and description.
 The technical proposal will be submitted as two separate documents (Part A and Part B) in PDF format and the maximum size must not exceed 10 MB.
-13. Deadline for Submission of The Deadline for submission of bids is: Bids Date: 31 January 2025 Time: 10.00 A.M.
-Kenya time 14.
-Withdrawal Substitution or Modification of Bids , , , , , , , , , , , , , , , , , , , , D. Opening and Evalu uation of Bids 15.
-Framework start date Anticipated Framework start date March 2025.
+13. Deadline The Deadline for submission of bids is: for Submission of Bids Date: 10 July 2025 Time: 11:00 am Kenya Time Substitution or Modification of Bids Written Notice to withdraw, substitute or modify Bids must be sent to the email address indicated in Section 25 above, depending on the method of tender submission, prior to the Deadline for Submission of Bids.
+With substitution or modification, the written notice must be accompanied by a replacement Bid.
+D. Opening and Evalu nation of Bids Anticipated Framework start date October 2025.